 JINR intends to strengthen further its leading position by increasing substantially efforts in the data analysis for yielding the highest quality scientific results in observation of ultra-high astrophysical neutrinos and related studies.
 Any efforts in profound limnological and environmental studies of Lake Baikal are possible and welcomed.
-The perspectives of Baikal GVD are well defined for mid- and long-terms as described in more detail (see PP-report in Sec.
-3.4, 4.1. below)
+The perspectives of Baikal GVD are well defined for mid- and long-terms as described in more in the main text.